-Resilience to temperature and pH changes in a future climate change scenario why it is important to take intra-specific diversity into account when trying to understand the physiology and evolution of natural populations (Collins et al., 2014).
+The variation in the growth rates within a single species suggests variation in evolutionary potential within species (Beaufort et al., 2011; Langer et al., 2009), which is why it is important to take intra-specific diversity into account when trying to understand the physiology and evolution of natural populations (Collins et al., 2014).
 This study showed that different strains of F. cylindrus can be affected by climate change in different ways.
-At a temperature of 5°C and different pH treatments, some strains experienced positive, negative or no effects when treated with specific pH treatment.
-In contrast, a more general pattern in growth rates was observed at 1 and 8 °C at specific pH treatments - (1) the growth rates of all three strains increased with alkalinity (from pH 7.1 to 8.0), and at the same time (2) all three strains exhibited highest growth rates at pH 8.0 which further increased with elevated temperature (from 1 to 8 °C).
-These two observed patterns illustrate that the combination of both parameters counterbalances each other.
-Here is why: if the growth rates of the three strains observed at pH 8.0 and temperature 1°C, which represent the present conditions in the Arctic environments, are compared with the growth rates obtained at pH 7.7 and temperature 5 °C, which are the conditions expected by the year 2100, no effect of the elevated temperature and acidification can be found (e.g. D3G1 $\mu = 0.22 \pm 0.00$ and $\mu = 0.23 \pm 0.00$, respectively).
-Similar results were observed for F. cylindrus strain from the Antarctic when exposed to pH 7.8 and temperature of 6 °C (Xu et al., 2014).
+At a temperature of 5 °C and different pH treatments, some strains experienced positive, negative or no effects when treated with specific pH treatment.
+In contrast, a more general pattern in growth rates was observed at 1 and 8 °C at specific pH treatments - (1) the growth rates of all three strains increased with decreasing acidification (from pH 7.1 to 8.0), and at the same time (2) all three strains exhibited highest growth rates at pH 8.0 which further increased with an elevated temperature (from 1 to 8 °C).
+These two observed patterns illustrate that the combination of pH and temperature counterbalances each other, with the response also being dependent on a strain.
+Here is why: if the growth rates of the three strains observed at pH 8.0 and temperature 1 °C, which represent the present conditions in the Arctic environments, are compared with the growth rates obtained at pH 7.7 and temperature 5 °C, which are the conditions expected by the year 2100, no effect of the elevated temperature and acidification can be found (e.g. D3G1 $\mu = 0.22 \pm 0.00$ and $\mu = 0.23 \pm 0.00$, respectively).
+Similar results were observed for F. cylindrus strain from the Antarctic when exposed to pH 7.8 and temperature of 6°C (Xu et al., 2014).

 In contrast, if one parameter is examined at a time, a general positive effect of increased temperature (see Sect.
 4.1.2), and a general negative effect of increased acidification (see Sect.
 4.1.3) is found.
-However, one has to take into consideration that the largest variability was found among the strains.
-Some strains showed better performance than others when cultivated in the same conditions, indicating that these strains may display high resilience to the changes in pH and temperature predicted for the 21 century (e.g. present study; Kremp et al., 2012; Langer et al., 2009).
+However, one has to take into consideration that the largest variability was found among the strains (the random factor).
+Some strains showed better performance than others when cultivated in the same conditions, indicating that these strains may display high resilience to the changes in pH and temperature predicted for the 21st century (e.g. present study; Kremp et al., 2012; Langer et al., 2009).
 Climate change may therefore lead to alterations in strain composition, with the strains exhibiting high phenotypic plasticity, in terms of temperature and pH tolerance, dominating the population.
 To our knowledge, this is the first study reporting the intra-specific variability of a phytoplankton species from the polar environments in response to elevated temperatures and ocean acidification.